lertsoft/GPD_WIN4/README.md

 SmarterTDP is an awesome solution that manages only TDP but it does a great job at that!
 Perfect if you want a simple, one-click TDP solution to set it and forget it but that will adapt to your device needs.

 #### [Ciphray.bat](https://discord.com/channels/243411108940087297/1065818597844340777/1076236291705946182)
 Ciphray.bat has a high learning curve but the amount of controls and granularity that you get from it is amazing.
-If you love to tinker or maybe learn more about all the different settings, nuts and bolts to put something unique to your needs this will be it.
+If you love to tinker or maybe learn more about all the different settings, nuts and bolts to put something unique to your needs Ciphray bat will be it.
 a.
-The Phawk made a video explaining how to set this bat boy up in 6800U devices.
+The Phawk made a video explaining how to set the bat up in 6800U devices.
+It should be fairly similar for 7x40u or 8x40u.
 [LINK](https://www.youtube.com/watch?v=ZnEQ068poY0)

 ![](https://user-images.githubusercontent.com/74781086/206900455-b058a29e-f4ae-438d-b444-5b2dcbcfa981.png)

 #### Universal x86 Tuning Utility Handheld
-> Project SBC contributed to this project upstream project called [Universal x86 Tuning Utility](https://github.com/JamesCJ60/Universal-x86-Tuning-Utility) which is cool to see someone that has provided us with so many great tools contribute to others so that we get more and more options!
+> Project SBC contributed to Universal x86 Tuning Utility project.
+[Universal x86 Tuning Utility](https://github.com/JamesCJ60/Universal-x86-Tuning-Utility). which is cool to see someone that has provided us with so many great tools contribute to others so that we get more and more options!

 Manage, Control, and change the TDP and other settings of any x86 device Intel or AMD.</br>
 https://github.com/JamesCJ60/Universal-x86-Tuning-Utility-Handheld/releases </br>